-This section of the application should demonstrate how the project aligns with the Criteria described in Section E.1 of this notice.
-The Department encourages applicants to either address each criterion or expressly state that the project does not address the criterion.
-Applicants are not required to follow a specific format, but the outline suggested below, which addresses each criterion separately, promotes a clear discussion that assists project evaluators.
-To minimize redundant information in the application, the Department encourages applicants to cross-reference from this section of their application to relevant substantive information in other sections of the application.
+This section of the application should demonstrate how the project aligns with the criteria described in Section E.1 of this notice.
+DOT encourages applicants to either address each criterion or expressly state that the project does not address the criterion.
+Applicants are not required to follow a specific format, but the outline suggested addresses each criterion separately and promotes a clear discussion that assists project evaluators.
+To minimize redundant information in the application, DOT encourages applicants to cross-reference from this section of their application to relevant substantive information in other sections of the application.
 The guidance in this section is about how the applicant should organize their application.
-Guidance describing how the Department will evaluate projects against the Selection Criteria is in Section E.1 of this notice.
+Guidance describing how DOT will evaluate projects against the Selection Criteria is in Section E.1 of this notice.
 Applicants also should review that section before considering how to organize their application.